 - Greater chance of consistency in the aesthetic of the concrete panels

-- Less dependent on availability of local labor
+- Less dependent on the availability of local labor

-- Testing and sampling is done in a factory or shop
+- Testing and sampling are done in a factory or shop

 - More expensive on smaller projects